BaseMax/DeepSummarizationNLP/README.md

-# DeepNLPSummarization
+# Deep NLP Summarization

-In deep learning NLP, using a model we are trying to summarization the text.
+In Deep learning NLP, using a model we are trying to summarization the text.

+## Using